All Episodes

 It's what is the rest of the story you're not telling America?

-And some of these news outlets and anchors are just making it worse by cherry kicking and cure reading the comments and being incomplete in their coverage of everything this man has done in two short weeks.
+What do you, you know, this country suffers from information underload already, and some of these news outlets and anchors are just making it worse by cherry-kicking and curating the comments and being incomplete in their coverage of everything this man is done in two short weeks.

-CNN has literally they become a fake news network and it shows people don't have confidence in them.
+CNN has literally, they've become a fake news network, and it shows people don't have confidence in them.

 I get ratings every day.